sajonaro/currying/README.md

 # currying

-this tiny node project contains example of real application of currying technique code contains comments and is simple enough to be self explanatory
+this tiny node project contains example of real application of currying technique;
+code contains comments and is simple enough to be self explanatory

 to run the project: